Stuart Gietel-Basten

 Field of Study: Demography, Sociology

-Specialization: Age and Sex Structure, Ageing, Estimates and Projections, Fertility, Historical Demography, Marriage, Divorce and Consensual Unions, Mortality, Health, and Longevity, Policy and Ethics, Population and Development, Qualitative Demography, Reproductive Health (Family Planning), Social Demography, Theory, Training, Documentation, Information
+Specialization: Age and Sex Structure, Ageing, Estimates and Projections, Fertility, Gender Roles-Differentials, Historical Demography, Marriage, Divorce and Consensual Unions, Mortality, Health, and Longevity, Policy and Ethics, Population and Development, Qualitative Demography, Reproductive Health (Family Planning), Social Demography, Theory, Training, Documentation, Information

 Regional focus: South Asia, Southeast Asia, East Asia